 This post will give an introduction to the Plagiarism Framework by explaining what it is and how it differs to how we used Turnitin in Blackboard.
 It will then take you through a step-by-step guide of how to set it up and also what it looks like when marking.

-What is the Plagiarism Framework?
+What is Plagiarism Framework?

 How it differs from Turnitin in Blackboard

-- No Separate Turnitin assignment link – you will no longer set up a Turnitin submission, but instead you will use Canvas Assignments and turn on the Turnitin Plagiarism Framework setting.
+- No separate Turnitin assignment link – you will no longer set up a ‘Turnitin submission’.
+Instead, you will create a Canvas Assignment and turn on the Turnitin Plagiarism Framework setting.

 - No Turnitin Rubrics – Turnitin Rubrics will no longer be able to be used in Canvas.
 Instead, you will be able to set up Canvas Rubrics.
 You can find information here on how to create a rubric in your course and also how to attach the rubric to your assignment.